Brancodes94/homework/01_greetings/README.md

 ```

 Create a program that asks users for their name and year of birth.
-Calcultate their age based on the current year.
+Calculate their age based on the current year.
 Then, print the
 following greeting:

 ```